faketut/FoodWeOrder/README.md

-# FlaskWeOrder - A Flask-WechatApplet Food Ordering System
+# FoodWeOrder - A Flask-WechatApplet Food Ordering System

 A WeChat integrated food ordering platform with admin dashboard, statistics, and payment processing.